onsi/migration-proposal/README.md

 ### Handling failed migrations

 If a migration fails mid-way we need to be able to idempotently rerun the migration.
-This may require encoding the version of each individual model entry in the database.
+This requires encoding the version of each individual model entry in the database.

 ## Versioning APIs and Clients